Don't look now but the Republican health care bill is in trouble again. Again.

 "Pre-existing conditions are in the bill.
 And I mandate it.
 I said, 'Has to be,'" Trump said to CBS's John Dickerson.
 Then today, in an interview with Bloomberg, Trump doubled down.
 "It will be every bit as good on pre-existing conditions as Obamacare," he said.

-Here's the problem: The bill as currently constituted allows states to opt-out of mandating that people with pre-existing conditions be covered.
+Here's the problem: The bill as currently constituted would keep the Obamacare mandate that people with pre-existing conditions be covered, but would allow states to apply for waivers that could greatly change the cost and quality of that coverage.
 That's how the White House and Republican House leaders convinced the Freedom Caucus, the most conservative wing of the GOP, to be for this version of the bill after they opposed the last one.
 Change the bill back to include a mandate and lots of Freedom Caucus support walks away.

 What Trump and his administration seem to be saying is that by resurrecting high-risk pools they can ensure people with pre-existing conditions be covered.
 But, that's a giant question mark with an equally giant price tag.
 And with no idea how it might be paid for.